dagerydoo/DLData/README.markdown

 ### Easy (though not as cool)

-Copy all of the files in the "Classes" and "Data Models" groups into your project, and grab a stable version of SBJson (https://github.com/stig/json-framework) and follow those installation instructions, as well...
+Copy all of the files in the "Classes" and "Data Models" groups into your project...

 ## Two Minute Example